The Fertility Show’s Let’s All Talk: What I’ve learned about male and female fertility

 1) DO NOT SAY FACTOR

-This was a phrase I used a lot when promoting the events, quickly corrected by Professor Sheena Lewis, who said it was a dismissive term created by gynaecologists who historically focussed on women, and grouped the ‘male side of things’ together under the sub heading ‘factor’.
+This was a phrase I used a lot when promoting the events, quickly corrected by Professor Sheena Lewis, who said it was a dismissive term created by gynaecologists who historically focused on women, and grouped the ‘male side of things’ together under the sub heading ‘factor’.
 There is a whole myriad of issues that men can suffer with when it comes to fertility, and often their problems are just as detailed and complex as those of women.

 2) ANDROLOGISTS FOR ALL